Hypersensitivity Pneumonitis

 How is hypersensitivity pneumonitis treated?

-In most circumstances, hypersensitivity pneumonitis can be adequately treated by simply avoiding inhalation of the responsible antigen, especially soon after disease onset.
-Elimination of mold, use of personal protective equipment (such as a mask), or removal of a pet can significantly reduce symptoms and result in a dramatic change in the course of hypersensitivity pneumonitis.
+In most circumstances, HP can be adequately treated by simply avoiding inhalation of the responsible antigen, especially soon after disease onset.
+Elimination of mold, use of personal protective equipment (eg, a mask), or removal of a pet can significantly reduce symptoms and result in a dramatic change in the course of HP.
 In more severe circumstances, your doctor may choose to use a type of medication called a corticosteroid to help reduce inflammation.

 History

-The clinical presentation of hypersensitivity pneumonitis (HP) is categorized as acute, subacute, or chronic, according to duration of illness.
+The clinical presentation of hypersensitivity pneumonitis (HP; or extrinsic allergic alveolitis) is commonly categorized as acute, subacute, or chronic, according to duration of illness.
+(Alternatively, some authorities have recommended categorizing it as fibrotic or nonfibrotic.[12, 13] )

 Physical Examination

-Physical examination findings of hypersensitivity pneumonitis (HP) vary according to clinical presentation.
+The physical examination findings of HP vary according to the clinical presentation.

-Patients with acute hypersensitivity pneumonitis present with fever, tachypnea, and diffuse fine bibasilar crackles upon auscultation.
+Patients with acute HB present with fever, tachypnea, and diffuse fine bibasilar crackles upon auscultation.

-Patients with subacute hypersensitivity pneumonitis present similarly to patients with acute disease, but symptoms are generally less severe and have lasted longer.
+Patients with subacute HP present similarly to patients with acute HP, but symptoms are generally less severe and have lasted longer.

-Patients with chronic hypersensitivity pneumonitis present with muscle wasting and weight loss.
+Patients with chronic HP present with muscle wasting and weight loss.
 Clubbing is observed in 50% of patients.
 Tachypnea, respiratory distress, and inspiratory crackles over lower lung fields often are present.

 Laboratory Studies

-There are no unique diagnostic laboratory tests for the diagnosis of hypersensitivity pneumonitis (HP).
+There are no unique diagnostic laboratory tests for the diagnosis of HP.
 Neutrophilia is commonly seen in acute illness.
 Nonspecific markers of inflammation such as erythrocyte sedimentation rate (ESR), and C-reactive protein (CRP) are also observed in many patients.
 It should be noted that peripheral blood eosinophilia is often absent.
 Elevated quantitative serum immunoglobulins have been reported.

 Diagnostic criteria

-Various diagnostic criteria have been proposed for hypersensitivity pneumonitis; however, definitive consensus guidelines have yet to be established by the major thoracic or immunological societies.
-In general, the diagnosis of hypersensitivity pneumonitis remains heavily dependent on clinical judgment.
+Various diagnostic criteria have been proposed for HP; however, definitive consensus guidelines have yet to be established by the major thoracic or immunological societies.
+In general, the diagnosis of HP remains heavily dependent on clinical judgment.
 That said, each of the proposed diagnostic criteria incorporate some subset of the findings described below.

 Exposure to a known offending antigen, as follows: